-Income before income taxes was \$21.1 million in the first quarter of 2007 as compared to \$14.8 million for the first quarter of 2006.
-This increase was primarily the result of the growth in premiums and investment income as well as a decrease in the loss ratio from the first quarter of 2006 to the first quarter of 2007.
-Foreign currency exchange fluctuations resulted in an increase to income before income taxes totaling approximately \$0.7 million for the first quarter of 2007.
+Income before income taxes was \$11.7 million in the third quarter of 2007 as compared to \$8.8 million for the third quarter of 2006, and \$44.7 million for the first nine

-Europe & South Africa net premiums increased \$22.6 million, or 15.6%, in the first quarter compared to the same period last year.
+Europe & South Africa net premiums increased \$25.0 million, or 17.2%, in the third quarter compared to the same period in 2006, and increased \$66.4 million or 15.2% during the nine months ended September 30, 2007 compared to the same period in 2006.
 This increase was primarily the result of new business from both existing and new treaties.
-During the first quarter of 2007, several foreign currencies, particularly the British pound and the euro, strengthened against the U.S. dollar which resulted in increased net premiums by approximately \$9.2 million.
-A significant portion of the net premiums were due to reinsurance of critical illness coverage, primarily in the UK.
+During the third quarter and for the first nine months of 2007, several foreign currencies, particularly the British pound and the euro strengthened against the U.S. dollar and increased net premiums by approximately \$11.4 million and \$30.6 million for the third quarter and first nine months of 2007, respectively, over the prior year.
+A significant portion of the net premiums was due to reinsurance of critical illness coverage, primarily in the UK.
 This coverage provides a benefit in the event of the diagnosis of a pre-defined critical illness.
-Net premiums earned from policies including this coverage totaled \$57.0 million for the first quarter of 2007 compared to \$49.2 million in the first quarter of 2006.
-Premium levels are significantly influenced by large transactions and reporting practices of ceding companies and therefore can fluctuate from period to period.
+Net premiums earned from policies including this coverage totaled \$59.6 million and \$174.5 million during the third quarter and first nine months of 2007, respectively, compared to \$54.5 million and \$156.1 million in the comparable prior-year periods.
+Premium levels are significantly influenced by large transactions and reporting practices of ceding companies and therefore can fluctuate from period.

-Investment income increased \$2.4 million, or 70.2%, for the first quarter compared to the same period in 2006.
-This increase was primarily due to growth of the invested assets in the UK of \$24.7 million over the prior period.
-The growth was also due to an increase in allocated investment income.
+Investment income increased \$1.4 million for the third quarter compared to the same period in 2006 and increased \$7.0 million for the nine months ended September 30, 2007 compared to the same period in 2006.
+These increases were primarily due to an increase in allocated investment income.
 Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support the segment business volumes.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.

-Loss ratios were 68.0% and 72.8% for the first three months of 2007 and 2006, respectively.
-The decrease in loss ratio from the first three months of 2006 to the first three months of 2007 is due primarily to favorable claims experience in the UK, including the effect of claims reversals by several clients.
+Loss ratios were 74.5% and 69.6% for the third quarter of 2007 and 2006, respectively, and 73.6% and 70.5% for the nine months ended September 30, 2007 and September 30, 2006, respectively.
+The increase in loss ratios is due primarily to favorable claims experience in the UK during 2006.
 Death claims are reasonably predictable over a period of many years, but are less predictable over shorter periods and are subject to significant fluctuation.

-Policy acquisition costs and other insurance expenses as a percentage of net premiums were 15.5% in the first quarter of 2007 compared to 13.3% in the first quarter of 2006.
+Policy acquisition costs and other insurance expenses as a percentage of net premiums were 13.2% in the third quarter of 2007 compared to 19.3% in the third quarter of 2006, and 13.1% for the nine months ended September 30, 2007 compared to 15.8% for the nine months ended September 30, 2006.
 These percentages fluctuate due to timing of client company reporting, variations in the mixture of business being reinsured and the relative maturity of the business.
 In addition, as the segment grows, renewal premiums, which have lower allowances than first-year premiums, represent a greater percentage of the total net premiums.